matestack/matestack-ui-core/README.md

 # matestack-ui-core | UI in pure Ruby

 ----
 Version 2.0.0 was released on the 12th of April and proudly presented at RailsConf.
-Click here for more details

 Most important changes: